Using This Dictionary

 Some words will have an etymology, which appears in square brackets after the definition.
 Etymologies are only provided when the origin is not simply an obvious shift in meaning of a regular word.

 Words may be given any number of subject labels; these are linked to a subject page, which includes a brief description of the category and a listing of all entries in that category.
-Words may also be given a link to the Encyclopedia of Science Fiction.
+Words may also be linked to other sources, such as the Encyclopedia of Science Fiction, the Fancyclopedia, or Wikipedia.

 The quotations are the most important part of this dictionary.
 In historical dictionaries, quotations demonstrate the history of a word by showing exactly how it was used.
 Many of the quotations in this dictionary were originally taken from a database collected for the Oxford English Dictionary.
 Some were gathered by one of the OED’s regular reading programmes—general efforts to read a variety of sources and select interesting examples—while many others were found as part of a targeted effort by the original version of this project.
 Since then, many quotations have been removed (the original group was an automatic export of the OED database, and many quotations were in the wrong place, and many were superfluous), and many more have been added.